 Find a location you can re-visit over the years, then reflect on your developing photographic approach.

-For example in 2016 I found the shapes of wind-effected forest branches and mossy fauna to be strange and fascinating.
+For example, in 2016 I found the shapes of wind-affected forest branches and mossy fauna to be strange and fascinating.
 I zeroed in on details of flowing shapes and structure, avoiding wide viewpoints.
-Initially I walked around open to possibilities.
+Initially, I walked around open to possibilities.
 Let your mind be responsive to what catches your eye.
 Once you have found a potential image of interest, ascertain what exactly you want to reveal about it.
 Reflect on it back at home and then on your next walk, look for details and natural compositions which work similarly.
-I photographed in the last hour of daylight and shot mostly at a 90 degree angle from the sun, using a narrow aperture to maintain sharpness throughout.
+I photographed in the last hour of daylight and shot mostly at a 90-degree angle from the sun, using a narrow aperture to maintain sharpness throughout.
 I kept to these self-imposed constraints for the next few months until I felt I had explored or indeed exhausted this way of seeing.

 Use just two focal lengths to develop a consistent perspective.